 What to Wear in Italy for Men: Your Blazer

-What to Wear in Italy: Sunglasses are Stylish (& Safe)
+Sunglasses are Stylish (and Safe)

-Traditional “sports” style sunglasses aren’t really worn in Italy, so leave the Oakleys at your dad’s fishing cabin.
-Opt for a nice pair of Wayfarer style frames (a la vintage James Dean) or timeless Ray-Bans.
-Italian style honestly hasn’t changed that much since the 1960’s (which is kind of a good thing), so dust off some throwback shades and bask in the jealous glare of other tourists as you get invited to all the Aperol spritz rooftop parties.
+Vintage styles work well in Italy, so dust off some throwback shades and bask in the jealous glare of other tourists as you get invited to all the Aperol spritz rooftop parties.

-What to Wear in Italy: Have Fun With It
+Have Fun With It

 Italians can be incredibly stylish, but style doesn’t just mean coloring within the lines.
-Italy is full of artists, designers, dreamers, and heroes who dress a little different than the rest.
+Italy is full of artists, designers, dreamers, and heroes who dress a little differently than the rest.

-What to Wear in Italy: Invest in a Few Nice Pieces
+Invest in a Few Nice Pieces

-The final key to packing for Italy is to relax.
-It can be tempting to load your bag with tons of different stylish looks, but remember, you’re still traveling.
-It’s important to keep your bag as light as possible when you travel to Italy.
-Most of the places you’ll want to visit are hundreds of years old, and they love six floor walk-up apartments and hilly cobblestone streets.
+You don’t need to load your bag with tons of high-fashion looks.
+Remember, you’re still traveling.
+Keep your bag as light as possible when you travel to Italy.
+Most of the places you’ll want to visit are hundreds of years old, and Italy has lots of six-floor walk-up apartments and hilly, cobblestone streets.

 Keep your packing list small with a few stylish, quality basics that you can wear with just about anything.
-Create a streamlined capsule wardrobe using the tips above and you’ll be on your way to looking Italian.
-Remember, well-crafted, simple clothing that can be worn at the beach, or in the piazza sipping an Aperol spritz is all you need.
+Create a streamlined capsule wardrobe using the tips above and you’ll be well on your way to looking Italian.
+Remember, well-crafted, simple clothing that can be worn at the beach or in the piazza sipping an Aperol spritz is all you need.

 Not sure if you’re bringing too much?
 Lay out all of the clothes you’re thinking of packing.
-Does everything do together?
+Does everything go together?
 Can you mix and match most pieces for multiple looks?
 Remove items that only go with one other piece and sub in a couple of do-everything basics like stylish travel pants and merino shirts to handle most of your day-to-day looks.

 What Not to Wear in Italy